os-vr/OSVR-Senior-Project/README.md

 It is possible to subclass the GestureMonitor.cs class in order to implement other ways of feeding data to Gestures.

 ### Controller
 This Interface generates the Gesture Data that the monitor passes into each of the active gestures.
-Currently, there is a TouchController for Oculus Rift, but extending this to work for any hardware is as simple as implementing the [function] to generate a GTransform
+Currently, there is a TouchController for Oculus Rift, but extending this to work for any hardware is as simple as making a function to generate a GTransform.

 #### GTransform
 This is the data object for gesture processing.
 It consists of a Vector3 position field, and Quaternion rotation field.